Mikk155/Sven-Co-op/Default content/dynamic credits/README.md

-a simple sistem for getting a "credits" effect, you kow, those scrolling down-to-top.
+a simple sistem for getting a "credits" effect, you know, those scrolling down-to-top.

-this sistem i've made consist in 6 different entities.
+this system i've made consist in 6 different entities.

 [func_breakable](https://sites.google.com/site/svenmanor/entguide/func_breakable) (or any entity that can be hurt)